-What are the most highly demanded jobs in Germany? – We’ve talked about the reality of finding work in Berlin and the various factors that come into play when you’re looking for a job.
-A message we’ll continue to communicate over and over, is that it’s easier for some to find a job in Germany than it is for others.
-You need to take into account where you’re from, your education, the languages you speak, and whether or not your job is in demand.
+We’ve talked about the reality of finding work in Berlin and the various factors that come into play when you’re looking for a job.
+A message we’ll continue to communicate over and over is that it’s easier for some to find a job in Germany than it is for others.
+You need to take into account where you’re from, your education, the languages you speak, whether or not your job is in demand, and so much more.

 If you work in a profession that’s in demand in Germany, you have a very good chance of finding work in the country.
 What’s more, being fluent in German will only increase your chances, as your pool of potential employment opportunities will be even greater.

-Although migration has slowed down since the start of pandemic, Germany’s need for skilled workers hasn’t diminished.
-In fact, it’s expected that this need will only continue to grow.
+Germany’s need for skilled workers is growing year on year.
 This is positive news for anyone looking to build a life for themselves in Berlin, or another German locale.

-More work is needed to make your dreams of moving to Berlin come true.
+More work is needed to make your dreams of moving to Germany come true.
 We recommend taking these steps:

 1) Check into whether or not you need a visa to work in Germany, and if yes, which type.